It is the chief characteristic of data science that it works. ― Isaac Asimov (paraphrased)

 3.3 What Do We Do with a Model?

 Once we have a working model, there are two primary ways we can use it.
 One way to use a model is to help us understand the relationships between the features and our outcome of interest.
 In this way, the focus can be said to be on explanation, or interpreting the model results.
 The other way to use a model is to make estimates about the target for specific observations, often ones we haven’t seen in our data.
-In this way the focus is on prediction.
+In this case, the focus is on prediction.
 In practice, we often do both, but the focus is usually on one or the other.
 We’ll cover both in detail eventually, but let’s start with prediction.

 3.3.1 Prediction